 Our offshore Gulf of Mexico business does not use fresh water for oil and natural gas production.
 Uses are for functions typical to marine environments, including ballast systems, machinery cooling and potable water.
-All water provided to facilities for the process stream are sourced from seawater and are either untreated or treated with metal ions.
+All water provided to facilities for the process stream is sourced from seawater and are either untreated or treated with metal ions.
 Potable water for hygiene and galley use is generated through reverse osmosis, and then returned to the sea through overboard discharges, with regular monitoring for low oil content and toxicity to ensure no impact to aquatic environments.
 When discharging water offshore, we comply with the National Pollutant Discharge Elimination System (NPDES), managed and regulated by the US Environmental Protection Agency (EPA).

 We are committed to protecting biodiversity at all operating locations and at all stages of the project lifecycle.
 From planning through execution, the Subsurface, Construction, Environment and Land teams collaborate to minimize project footprint and impacts to water, soil, archeology and wildlife.
 At end of every project, the HSE team is responsible for implementing a decommissioning, remediation and restoration standard, which is part of the Murphy HSE Management System.

 Managing spill risk is a critical element in reducing our environmental impact, and procedures to minimize such incidents are covered by our HSE Policy and HSE-MS, asset integrity management and internal annual targets.